quincyjo/scala-json-path/README.md

 `scala-json-path` is a Scala library for the usage of [JSON Path](https://datatracker.ietf.org/doc/rfc9535/#2.3.1).
 This library provides a direct ADT for modeling JSONPaths with support for serialization and parsing.
-In addition, evaluation of JSONPaths may be done on any type of `Json` which provides support via `JsonSupport` API.
+In addition, evaluation of JSON Paths may be done on any underlying JSON library via [Braid](https://github.com/quincyjo/braid).

 ## Getting Started